 Alberta’s Public Lands are one of the few places the public may sample and forage in small (non-commercial) quantities.
 These lands are also visited by: hunters, the logging industry, ATV users, Ranchers and Equestrian users.
-It is important to know which users are in the area you want to forage and how to be respectful of their activities, as well as respecting the traditional lands you are on.
+It is important to know which users are in the area you want to forage and how to be respectful of their activities, as well as respecting the traditional lands of the First Nation, that you are on.

 The Foothills are highly bio-diverse and because of the changes in slope, aspect, forest cover and elevation, different edible foods grow in each eco-system.
-The Foothills are also one of the most highly impacted areas in Alberta.
+The Foothills are also one of the most highly impacted areas in Alberta by industry.

 The food of deer, hare, elk, moose, owls, bears, porcupine, songbirds, rodents and insects are all here.
 So learning to share is important.
-Join us on a trek through these forests, to find the healthy populations of wild edible plants to experience for food, tea and first aid.
+Join us on a foraging outing, to find the healthy populations of wild edible plants.

 What you will learn:

 - How to identify safe, edible plants